mrclapham/ant/README.md

 Anyway, I dusted off my O'Rielly Backbone book and got stuck in.
 I know item 3c - the scoping exercise - will not be executed in a Backbone way.
 I set the global vars as a singleton class, however, I'm sure there is a specific Backbone or Require technique you had in mind.

-I opted for a regular $.ajax call to pull in the webservice.
-Pulling the jsonp into the Collection was a pain using the built-in 'fetch' method of the Collection as I couldn't find a way to change the name of the callback and kept getting XML.

 ###Installation

 If you want to run locally you need Node and Bower installed.